 Tyrion walks through the ashy aftermath of last week’s battle and contemplates man’s inhumanity to man.
 Not once does he stroke his beard thoughtfully.
 That was a missed opportunity.

-Drogon wipes out the Tarlys with a fiery kiss.
+Drogon wipes out the Tarly fam with a fiery kiss.
 “DRACARYS” is now my favorite thing to say when someone gets my order wrong at Starbucks.
 The showrunners make Tom Hopper say “Dickon Tarly” one last time, and for some reason, he does not take any of his clothes off.
 Drogon burns them off but it’s highly unsatisfying.
 This was the wrong direction to go in but that’s just one woman’s opinion.
-I guess Samwell is the last Tarly standing.
+I guess Samwell is the Last Tarly Standing.

 Back at King’s Landing…